 Since 2015, the government of India has taken many initiatives towards strengthening the entrepreneurial and innovation ecosystem in the country, the most important of which are Startup India, Skill India and Make in India.
 SEED has been supporting India’s transition to low-carbon and green economy since 2013.
 To accelerate this transition, the SEED India hub was inaugurated in 2020.
 Since the inception, the hub implemented various enterprise support programmes and ecosystem development programmes and collaborated with key actors in the sustainable entrepreneurship sector to strengthen the ecosystem for eco-inclusive enterprises.
-The SEED India Hub is hosted by The Energy and Resources Institute (TERI).
+The SEED India Hub is hosted by Ekonnect Knowledge Foundation (Ekonnect).

 SEED Indonesia Hub

 The Indonesian government launched the Low Carbon Development Initiative (LCDI) mainstreaming low-carbon development and poverty alleviation into Medium-Term National Development Plan (RPJMN) 2020-2024 to transform its economy while while maintaining economic growth.
 In this context, the SEED Indonesia Hub supports since 2018 the uptake of eco-inclusive enterprise models that support the transformation in key LCDI sectors such as waste, agriculture, energy and forestry.
 The SEED Indonesia Hub was driving the development of innovative finance instruments in decentralised mini-grid financing as well as blockchain-based conservation finance for the rich Indonesian natural assets.
+At the policy level the hub is jointly with local partners advocating to link better public procurement processes with sustainable SMEs in order to strengthen local green markets.
 The SEED Indonesia Hub is hosted by Instellar.